thingsSDK/guides.thingssdk.com/examples/using_an_led.md

 3. Depending what board you're using, and what pins you're manipulating, you might need to manually set their mode using [`pinMode()`](http://www.espruino.com/Reference#l__global_pinMode).

 ### Further Exercises
-1. Try using a different port.
-Try every port on the board and see if you get different results!
+1. Try using a different pin.
+Try every pin on the board and see if you get different results!
 2. Try adding a second LED.
 Make sure to add a resistor, too.
 3. Try making a mini light show using several different colored lights that blink at different intervals.
 4. Try setting the intervals to your favorite song!